Trimer superfluidity of antiparallel dipolar excitons in a bilayer heterostructure: Chemical Potentials

 We calculate the finite temperature chemical potentials of both layers $\mu_{\alpha}=F(N_{\alpha}+1, T)-F(N_{\alpha}, T)$ as a function of the relative deviation $(N_2-2N_1)/N_1$ from the $1:2$ density ratio.
 We control the deviation by fixing $N_1$ and varying $N_2$.
 We consider two densities $n_1=0.7$ and $n_1=0.95$, where the low-temperature phase of the system is a TSF and 2SF, respectively.
 However, we were unable to obtain reliable $\mu_{1,2}$ data within the superfluid phases.
 Therefore, Fig. \ref{fig:chemical-potentials} depicts results for $\mu_1$ at $T=2.5E_0$ and for $\mu_2$ at $T=1.5E_0$, where the system is in its normal state.

-When $N_1 < N_2 < 2N_1$, there are not enough excitons in layer 2 to form trimers with all the excitons in layer 1.
-As a result, $2N_1-N_2$ dimers form in parallel to the trimers, each consisting a pair of excitons taken from the two layers.
+As noted in the Discussion, when $N_1 < N_2 < 2N_1$, $2N_1-N_2$ interlayer dimers, each comprising a pair of excitons from the two layers, are expected to form alongside the trimers.
 Under such conditions, the addition of an exciton to layer 1 converts a trimer into a pair of dimers.
 In the dilute limit this leads to a reduction of the energy by $2E_D - E_T \simeq 60E_0$, where $E_D$ and $E_T$ are the dimer and trimer binding energies, respectively.
 The gain in free energy is further enhanced by the attractive interaction between the added exciton and the dipoles in layer 2.
 Its effect outweighs that of the repulsion within layer 1 due to the higher density in layer 2.
 Consequently, $\mu_1$ is expected to be large and negative, increasing in magnitude as $N_2$ increases.
 The data presented in Fig. \ref{subfig:mu1} align with this expectation.

 Conversely, the addition of an exciton to layer 2 of a system with $N_1 < N_2 < 2N_1$ converts a dimer into a trimer and reduces the energy by $E_T - E_D \simeq 20E_0$.
 However, the interaction of the added exciton with the other dipoles modifies this result.
 The dominant role is played by the repulsion from the other layer-2 excitons, which diminishes the energetic gain and leads to a negative $\mu_2$ whose magnitude is smaller than $E_T - E_D$ and decreases with $N_2$, as shown in Fig. \ref{subfig:mu2}.